eeny3/wop/README.md

 # wop
 Dungeon based adventure game.
 Play as a wizard and save the princess!

-You will encounter loads of monsters, 2 mini-bosses and 1 final boss
+You will encounter loads of monsters, 2 mini-bosses and 1 final boss.

 Controls:
 - WASD for movement
 - Q + <mouse_postion> for fireball